Strategic Issues in Employing and Deploying Damages Experts

 - ability to communicate complex issues clearly and persuasively in writing and orally at the hearing in terms a tribunal can understand;

-- experience testifying at an arbitration hearing and, in particular, facing cross-examination;
+- experience in testifying at an arbitration hearing and, in particular, in facing cross-examination;

 - experience with expert conferencing (also known as ‘hot tubbing’);